 In GR, the presence of matter curves spacetime, and this causes the deflection of the path of a light ray as a result.
 This process is known as the gravitational lensing.
-The most extreme bending of light ({\it i.e.}, strong lensing) occurs when the lens is very massive and the source of the lens is close enough to it.
-In this case, lights can reach the observer through different paths and there can be more than one image of the source.
+The most extreme bending of light (\textit{i.e.}, strong lensing) occurs when the lens is very massive with the source of the lens close enough to it.
+In this case, lights can reach the observer through different paths with more than one image of the source.
 One can estimate the volume of space back to the sources by using the number of discovered lenses.
 This volume depends strongly both on cosmological parameters and on gravity theories.
-However, there can be time delays for the changes in the images because the traveling distance for each image is different from each other due to the bending of space.
-One can estimate the present value of the Hubble constant, $H_0$ by using these time delays.
-In some cases, the source and the lens are in the special alignment to make light will be deflected to the observer and produce an Einstein ring.
+However, due to the bending of space, the distances each image moves differ, which can cause a time delay in the image changes.
+One can estimate the present value of the Hubble constant, $H_0$, from these time delays.
+In some cases, the source and the lens are in a special alignment to make a light will be deflected to the observer and produce an Einstein ring.
 The Einstein radius, $\theta_{\text{E}}$ under the singular isothermal sphere (SIS) model is given by \cite{Colaco:2020ndf}

 where $D_{A}^{\Tls}$ is the angular diameter distance from the lens to the source, $D_{A}^{\Tso}$ is that from the source to the observer, and $\sigma_{\text{SIS}}$ is the velocity dispersion due to the lens mass distribution.
-Angular diameter distances both in GR and in meVSL are same and only difference between two models is the speed of light in Eq.~\eqref{thetaE}. $\theta_{\text{E}}$ is the observed quantity and one can estimate cosmological parameters from the angular diameters based on the given gravity theory.
-Thus, if meVSL is the true gravity theory governing our Universe, then one needs to insert $(1+z)^{b/2}$ into the Einstein radius obtained from GR in order to properly extract cosmological parameters from the strong lensing signal.
+The angular diameter distance in both GR and the meVSL model is identical, with the only difference between the two models being the speed of light in equation~\eqref{thetaE}. $\theta_{\text{E}}$ is the observed quantity, and one can estimate cosmological parameters from the angular diameters based on the given gravity theory.
+Therefore, if meVSL is the true gravitational theory governing our universe, to accurately extract cosmological parameters from strong lensing signals, the Einstein radius derived from GR must be adjusted by a factor of $(1+z)^{b/2}$.